Huaqiangbei

-Huaqiangbei (华强北 (Huaqiang North)) is a subdistrict of Futian, Shenzhen, Guangdong Province, China, one of Shenzhen's notable retail areas, having one of the largest electronics markets in the world.
+Huaqiangbei (华强北 (Huaqiang North)) is a subdistrict of Futian, Shenzhen, Guangdong Province, China.
+It is one of Shenzhen's notable retail areas, having one of the largest electronics markets in the world.
 The area's status as a major electronics manufacturing hub, and sprawling electronics marketplaces have earned it (and Shenzhen) occidental nicknames such as "China's Silicon Valley", and the "Silicon Valley of Hardware".
 Multiple malls contain various businesses.

-In 2018, due to slowing demand for smartphones, some shops are now selling cosmetics.
-In 2020 the area had about 38,000 businesses.
-Its known in China for selling cheap electronics.
-Most of the smartphones in China are from here.
+In 2020, the area had about 38,000 businesses.
+Huaqiangbei is known in China for selling cheap electronics.
+Most of the smartphones in China come from this area.
+Many mobile phones stolen in Europe and US are also smuggled into the region.

 Location

 The subdistrict runs from Shennan Road at SEG Plaza near Huaqiang Road Station of the Shenzhen Metro for 1 km north to the Pavilion Hotel.

 It is at the spine of a shopping district, with cross streets Zhenzhong Road (振中路), Zhenhua Road (振华路) and Zhenxing Road (振兴路).
-Huafa Road (华发路) is immediately parallel to the east with Yannan Road (燕南路) further away.
+Huafa Road (华发路) is immediately parallel to the east, with Yannan Road (燕南路) further away.
 The central area of the district is along Huaqiang Road (华强路), a busy pedestrian street which the district is named after.